Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md

 ## Shut Down and Power Off Compute and User Access Nodes

-An authentication token is required to access the API gateway and to use the sat command.
-See the *System Security and Authentication* and *SAT Authentication* sections in the *HPE Cray EX System Administration Guide S-8001* for more information.
+Shut down and power off compute and user access nodes \(UANs\).
 This procedure powers off all compute nodes in the context of an entire system shutdown.

--   **LEVEL**

-    **Level 1 HaaS**

--   **ROLE**

-    System administrator

--   **OBJECTIVE**

-    Shut down and power off compute and user access nodes \(UANs\).
+### Prerequisites

+An authentication token is required to access the API gateway and to use the `sat` command.
+See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the SAT repository for more information.

+### Procedure

 1. List detailed information about the available boot orchestration service \(BOS\) session template names.

     Identify the BOS session template names such as `"cos-2.0.x"`, `uan-slurm`, and choose the appropriate compute and UAN node templates for the shutdown.

-    ```screen
+    ```bash
     ncn-m001# cray bos v1 sessiontemplate list
     [[results]]
     name = "cos-2.0.x"